bnuzhouwei/equi-docker/README.md

 When excuted, visit http://www.yourdomian.com to view the app.
 Of couse, you should first resolved the domain name to ip of the server.
 Otherwise your can visit http://yourserverip:10010 by ip and port!

-Your can see the web server port and database server port with command:
+You can see the web server port and database server port with command:

 ```bash
 docker-compose ps -a
 ```

-* Last, use database management tools, such as navicat and pgadmin, connect to the database server, and create tables and views.
+* Last, connect to the database server by database management tools(e.g. navicat, pgadmin) to create tables and views; login the develop platform by any browser(e.g. Chrome, Firfox, IE11+, Edge) to build web apps by assembling and integrating.

 Tips: